sofiaorfa/m6A_Fig1_metagene/README.md

  STEP 6: Distance-based signal extraction using the distance.sh script to measure how the m⁶A signal changes around important transcript landmarks such as splice sites and codons.
 For each landmark, the script extracts the m⁶A signal in a fixed region 500 nucleotides upstream and downstream and rewrites the signal using the landmark as the center point (distance = 0).This allows signals from many different genes to be aligned and averaged together.

- STEP 7: Metagene profile generation using the distance signal matrices to compute the average m⁶A signal at each position relative to the landmark.
+ STEP 7: Metagene profile generation by averaging the distance-resolved signal matrices across all features to compute the mean m⁶A signal at each position relative to the landmark.

  STEP 8: For the plotting make use of the R script plot_Fig1C_F_normazlized.R scipt This R script reads distance-resolved signal matrices computes the mean signal per nucleotide position and produces line plots corresponding to Figure 1C–F